CarlosCoba/XookSuut-code-resbis/README.txt

 (2) copy all files in this new folder

 (3) Make the file executable:
-chmod +x XookSuut.py
+chmod +x XookSuut-res.py

 (4) Edit  .bashrc:
 gedit ~/.bashrc

-Add the folowing line:
-export PATH="$PATH:$HOME/XS-code"
+Add the folowing line.
+In case you put the code in the home directory, this would be: export PATH="$PATH:$HOME/XS-code"

 Refresh the bash file:
 source ~/.bashrc

 Try it.
-Go to any folder and type  XookSuut
+Go to any folder and type  XookSuut-res.py

 you must get the following :